The Best of Everything

 Miss Crawford is provided with a particularly meaty role as the hardened dance-hall gal who falls hard for the tough convict.
 Role is a departure from those handed her during past several years by her studio, and reminiscent of her earlier work that carried her to popularity originally.
 Although the picture has its many deficiencies, the Crawford characterization will give studio execs idea of proper casting of her talents for the future.

 If you've seen Strange Cargo and would like to share your review here, please e-mail me.
-Feel free to include a star-rating (with 5 stars the best), as well as any of your favorite lines from the film.
+Feel free to include a star-rating (with 5 stars the best), a photo of yourself, along with any of your favorite lines from the film.

 Michael Lia (October 2009)